Data Brief: GLP-1 Prescriptions for Weight Loss over Time, 2018-2023

 How HCAI Created this Product

 This report follows the California Health and Human Services Agency’s Data De-Identification Guidelines.
-Data from any group with less than 30 individuals is removed from the analyses and suppressed in the visualizations before calculating the measures or aggregating across groups.
-Suppression will result in some error in the reported rates, especially in counties with small populations or measures where prevalence and rates are generally lower.
-Use caution when interpreting results for individual counties with less than 30,000 residents.
+Data from any group with less than 30 individuals is removed from the analyses of costs and suppressed in the visualizations.

-This product uses a different suppression method than the Healthcare Payments Data (HPD): Fee-For-Service Drug Costs in California.
-The Fee-For-Service Drug Costs in California excluded NDCs which were prescribed to fewer than 100 individuals, while this product excluded drug names which were prescribed fewer than 30 times.
+This product uses a different suppression method than the Healthcare Payments Data (HPD): Fee-For-Service Drug Costs in California report.
+The Fee-For-Service Drug Costs in California report excluded drug products (based on National Drug Code or NDC) that were prescribed to fewer than 100 individuals in a year, while this product excludes drug names which were prescribed to fewer than 30 individuals in a year.
 These differences in suppression methods will cause the overall numbers to differ between the two products.

 Additional Information